Alphabet's misses Wall Street revenue estimates, shares fall

-(Reuters) - Google parent Alphabet Inc (GOOGL.O) on Thursday missed analysts’ estimates for third-quarter revenue and rising expenses trimmed its operating margin for the third straight quarter.
+(Reuters) - Google parent Alphabet Inc (GOOGL.O) on Thursday reported slower third-quarter revenue growth than analysts had expected, with ad sales barely topping estimates and other revenue missing forecasts, sending shares down more than 4 percent after hours.

+Rising expenses also brought down the company’s operating margin to 25 percent from 28 percent a year ago.

-The tech company’s third-quarter results fanned investor concern that big investments in new businesses, increasing regulatory scrutiny and emerging competition have made the company’s near-term prospects difficult to predict.
+The tech company’s third-quarter results fanned investor concern that big investments in new businesses, increasing regulatory scrutiny and emerging competition are delivering slow an unpredictable returns.

+“Google’s earnings momentum remains strong,” said Haris Anwar, senior analyst at Investing.com.
+“But if you dig in a little deeper, there are cost pressures which are building up and are mainly responsible for this period’s disappointment.”

 Revenue rose to $33.74 billion, but that missed analysts’ average estimate of $34.05 billion, according to Refinitiv data.